pirsch-analytics/docs/content/dashboard/overview.md

 ### Pages, Referrers, Countries, ...

-The following panels show various statistics regarding unique visitors. *Pages* for example shows how many visitors have visited a single page.
-Referrers list all websites a visitor came from.
+The following panels show various statistics regarding unique visitors.

+*Pages* shows how many visitors have visited a single page.
+Entry and exit pages are the pages visitors use to enter or leave your website.
+They can be helpful to identify issues with specific sites.
+When a lot of visitors leave on your checkout page, you might have an issue there.

+*Referrers* list all websites a visitor came from. *[UTM parameters]({{< ref "dashboard/utm.md" >}})* help you to track marketing campaigns or gain more detailed insight into referrering websites.

-A panel will only display the top 10 results, but you can enlarge it to see all results.
+A panel will only display the top 10 results, but you can enlarge it to see all results and more details.
 The *Screen Sizes* panel is only available if you have embedded the [JavaScript snippet]({{< ref "get-started/frontend-integration.md" >}}).
 The [backend integration]({{< ref "get-started/backend-integration.md" >}}) does not collect this metric.

 ![Panels](/dashboard/panels.png)